bezaleel22/tunnelfy/README.md

 ### Running the Server

+You can run Tunnelfy either directly from the compiled binary or using Docker Compose.

+#### Option 1: Running the Binary

 1.  **Ensure your DNS is configured:**
     For local testing, you can add an entry to your `/etc/hosts` file:
     ```bash